 3. The skill of the women who make these bouquets is artistry to watch, and they’ve got some cool tricks up their sleeve you might just use next time you try arranging flowers!

 Exception: by mid-afternoon, flower sellers may refuse to make one on demand unless you offer to pay extra.
 Due to the perishable nature of flowers, each day they try to come as close to selling out as possible.

 FLOWER TIP: The flower vendors have a genius method for packing the stems in water, and you can drop the bouquet into a bag without the worry of it spilling, but DO NOT lay your bouquet down sideways or water will go everywhere!

 Though market stalls close in the late afternoon and portions of Pike Place Market are gated and closed in the evening, this Urban Neighborhood stays awake well into the night as theatres, bars, restaurants, and even coffee shops host patrons into the early hours of the morning.

-If you’re in Seattle on business and can’t quite make it to the market during opening hours, the market is still worth a visit- and you’ll get to see a unique glimpse of the market that few tourists do!
+If you’re in Seattle on business and can’t quite make it to the market during opening hours, the market is still worth a visit- and you’ll get to see a unique glimpse of the market after dark that few tourists do!

 What Neighborhood is Pike Place Market in?

 Seattle’s infamous Pike Place Market is so emblematic that the market and the city blocks in several directions are designated as the “Pike Place Neighborhood,” or, in official city documents, the “Pike Place Market Historical District“.
 Many of the parking options, though, are technically in the nearby Belltown Neighborhood.
 Both Belltown and Pike Place Neighborhoods are located within the larger Downtown District, home to a number of amazing urban art murals.